argilla-io/argilla/docs/getting_started/setup&installation.rst

 ---------------------

 Rubrix uses `Elasticsearch (ES) <https://www.elastic.co/elasticsearch/>`__ as its main persistent layer.
-**If you do not have an ES instance running on your machine**, we recommend setting one up :ref:`via docker <setting-up-es-via-docker>`.
+**If you do not have an ES instance running on your machine**, we recommend setting one up :ref:`via docker <setting-up-elasticsearch-via-docker>`.

 You can start the Rubrix web app via Python.